garden-io/garden/docs/module-types/hadolint.md

 [Configuration Files guide](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories) for details.

 Also note that specifying an empty list here means _no sources_ should be included.

-If neither `include` nor `exclude` is set, Garden automatically sets `include` to equal the `files` directive so that only the Kubernetes manifests get included.

 | Type               | Required |
 | ------------------ | -------- |